 - After measuring experience for some time add it to your agreements you’re your service provider.
 Or even replace the current, traditional key performance indicators (KPIs) because they will, in many cases, prevent good employee experiences.

-If you wish to discuss this more, I’m more than happy to have a chat around employee experience and how to measure it.
-You can also meet up and hear more about our thinking and success at The Service Desk & IT Support Show (SITS) event in London on the 5-6 June.
+If you wish to discuss this more, I’m more than happy to have a chat around customer and employee experience and how to measure it.

 Sami Kallio is the CEO of HappySignals, a company focused on helping businesses to improve their internal services by shifting the focus from traditional metrics to employee experience - by measuring and analysing employee happiness and productivity.
 Sami says:” I believe that enterprises should no longer try to save more money from support services.
 Rather that organizations should put more focus on business value.
 At HappySignals we help organizations to measure and understand their employees' experience and productivity in a new way."